DashKiwi/PyKickguard/README.md

 Note: sudo is required for the keyboard library because it is accessing the lower levels of the computers input system which Linux doesnt allow.

 ## Usage
-To automatically start it you can run the Start.bat file which will start the program (reccomend a shortcut) or run the code below in the terminal to start it manually
+To automatically start it you can run the exe or run the start.bat file (alternatively you can run the code below in the terminal to start the python code)

 ```bash
 cd yourdrive:\pathtofolder